-Cloud Bread Recipe – aka Oopsie bread.
-A low-carb, high-protein, gluten free substitute for bread, made with just 3 ingredients.
+Cloud Bread Recipe – low-carb, high-protein, gluten-free substitute for bread, made with just 3 ingredients.
 Fluffy, light, delicious and perfect for sandwiches!
+Great for keto diet.

-The Cloud Bread is made of eggs, cream cheese and cream of tartar.
-It’s high in protein, low in carbs and gluten free since there is no flour used.
+It’s high in protein, low in carbs and gluten-free since there is no flour used.
 There are a few things you need to keep in mind while making this bread: whip the egg whites to stiff peaks AND gently fold in the yolks and cheese mixture in without deflating the whites.
 It really does not take much time and you can make a batch pretty quickly.

 I did quite a bit of research on this recipe and a lot of recipes say to cool the bread at least one hour after baking.
 We found that the bread cools down within about 10 minutes of taking out of the oven and it’s great to use right away.
 In our opinion, there is no need to chill it in the fridge.
 It is soft and chewy and ready to assemble as a sandwich.